UCLA-DataSquad/ucla-datasquad.github.io/_posts/2024-11-17-meet-datasquad.md

 </p>

-Tim Dennis is the Director of the Data Science Center, and the Program Co-Director
+Tim Dennis is the Director of the Data Science Center, and the Program Co-Director of the DataSquad.

+Leigh Phan is a Data Scientist at the DSC, and the Program Co-Director of the DataSquad.

 Doug Daniels is an Emerging Technologies Librarian at the DSC and Lux Lab.

 Jamie Jamison is a Collection Manager at the DSC.

-Leigh Phan is a Data Scientist at the DSC.

 ### _Staff Spotlight_